Can I Get a Free Cruise Cabin or Other Perks—and What’s Included?

 A strong casino cruise comp usually includes:

-- A cabin appropriate to your play level
+- A cabin category that actually matches your play level

-The goal is not the cheapest trip.
-It is an offer that reflects your true gambling value.
+The goal is not the cheapest possible trip.
+It is an offer that accurately reflects your true gambling value.

-- If perks were removed due to rating dilution
+- If perks were removed because of ADT dilution or inconsistent sessions

-When offers underperform, the cause is almost always structural—not random.
+When offers underperform, the cause is almost always structural—not random luck.